StoneVerve/lido-dao/README.md

 Since neither ether.js or web3.js provide accessible tools to catch messages trigger by a `require()` statement from solidity, we split the tests in two different files.

-In order to run tests that just analise the `require()` statements from the contract we usea a *Local* enviroment provided by truffle.
-To run the test just type the command:
+In order to run tests that just test the `require()` statements of the smart contract we use a *Local* environment provided by truffle.
+To run the tests just type the command:

 ```truffle test ./test/local/local_test.js```